 In 2021, I was appointed as Academic Chair of Global Health at the European University Alliance Circle U. with the mission to explore the interface between global health and democracy.
 See my mission statement here.

 As a scholar of the medical humanities, my research aims to address the following fundamental questions: who is legitimized to speak on whose behalf about health, and what are the discursive mechanisms on which this legitimacy is based?
 These questions were already central to my early career research on topics such as expert statements in child welfare cases, and the role of disease prestige in informal priority processes in health care.
 In more recent years, my research has mainly been concerned with the foundations and politics of evidence-based health decisions and what in various situations and periods is considered (or not considered) as valid medical knowledge.
-Together with Prof. Mona Baker, I am working on a book entitled Rethinking Evidence in the Time of Pandemics (forthcoming, Cambridge University Press 2022), which elaborates a theoretical framework based on and extending Walter Fisher’s narrative paradigm to analyze epistemic controversies related to the Covid-19 pandemic and their underpinning rationalities.
+Together with Prof. Mona Baker, I have co-authored a book entitled Rethinking Evidence in the Time of Pandemics (Cambridge University Press 2022), which elaborates a theoretical framework based on and extending Walter Fisher’s narrative paradigm to analyze epistemic controversies related to the Covid-19 pandemic and their underpinning rationalities.

 Drawing on Callon and Latour’s broad definition of translation as an act in which someone speaks on behalf of someone else, I have also investigated ‘knowledge translation’ as a concept and practice in medicine.
-My work on this topic includes the project Bodies in Translation, which I led (with John Ødemark) at the Center for Advanced Study at the Norwegian Academy of Science and Letters (2019-2020), and a forthcoming report issued by the World Health Organization on knowledge translation and the cultural contexts of health (co-written with Trish Greenhalgh, John Ødemark and Shanmugapriya (Priya) Umachandran).
+My work on this topic includes the project Bodies in Translation, which I led (with John Ødemark) at the Center for Advanced Study at the Norwegian Academy of Science and Letters (2019-2020), and a recent report issued by the World Health Organization on knowledge translation and the cultural contexts of health (co-written with Trish Greenhalgh, John Ødemark and Shanmugapriya (Priya) Umachandran).

 University of Oslo